Proper orientations and proper chromatic number: Main tools

-We say that a PFO $p$ is \emph{$j$-proper} if the following holds: \begin{enumerate}[parsep=0pt] \item[(1)] For every oriented vertex $v$, $d_p(v)$ is an integer. \item[(2)] For each $m>j$, the set $A_m$ of oriented vertices $v$ with $d_p(v)=m$ is independent. \item[(3)] Every (partially) oriented edge is incident with a vertex in some $A_m$, where $m>j$. \item[(4)] If $u\notin \cup_{m>j}A_m$ and $v\in \cup_{m>j}A_m$ and $vu\in E$ is oriented out of $v$ in the base orientation, then $p(v,u)=1$ and $p(u,v)=0$, i.e. $vu$ is also oriented out of $v$ under $p$. \end{enumerate} When referring to property (4) of a $j$-proper PFO, we will say that $p$ is \emph{aligned with $D_0$}.
+We say that a PFO $p$ is \emph{$j$-proper} if the following holds: \begin{enumerate}[parsep=0pt] \item[(1)] For every oriented vertex $v$, $d_p(v)$ is an integer. \item[(2)] For each $m>j$, the set $A_m$ of oriented vertices $v$ with $d_p(v)=m$ is independent.\footnote{A set of vertices is \emph{independent} if no two vertices in the set are adjacent.} \item[(3)] Every (partially) oriented edge is incident with a vertex in some $A_m$, where $m>j$. \item[(4)] If $u\notin \cup_{m>j}A_m$ and $v\in \cup_{m>j}A_m$ and $vu\in E$ is oriented out of $v$ in the base orientation, then $p(v,u)=1$ and $p(u,v)=0$, i.e. $vu$ is also oriented out of $v$ under $p$.

+\end{enumerate} When referring to property (4) of a $j$-proper PFO, we will say that $p$ is \emph{aligned with $D_0$}.

 Suppose that $p$ also satisfies: \begin{enumerate} \item[(5)] (Strong version) If $v\in V(G)$ and $d_p(v)\le j$, then $d_p(v)$ is an integer. \end{enumerate} Then $p$ is said to be \emph{strongly $j$-proper}.